-(2) The local government shall, at such times as may be prescribed, forward to the Executive Director, Public Health copies of all such reports.

-[Section 34, formerly section 33, renumbered as section 34 by No. 38 of 1933 s.
-42; amended by No. 28 of 1984 s.
-45; No. 14 of 1996 s.
-4.]
+9.]

 35. Proceedings on default of local government

-(1) Where in the opinion of the Executive Director, Public Health any local government has made default in enforcing or carrying out or complying with any provisions of or in the exercise of any power conferred by this Act, or any local law or regulation thereunder, or of any order of the Executive Director, Public Health, which it is the duty of such local government to enforce, carry out, comply with, or exercise, the Executive Director, Public Health may make an order limiting a time for the performance of the duty of the local government.
+(1) Where in the opinion of the Chief Health Officer any local government has made default in enforcing or carrying out or complying with any provisions of or in the exercise of any power conferred by this Act, or any local law or regulation thereunder, or of any order of the Chief Health Officer, which it is the duty of such local government to enforce, carry out, comply with, or exercise, the Chief Health Officer may make an order limiting a time for the performance of the duty of the local government.